 African/Caribbean Heritage Camp

-We strive to highlight the distinct birth countries and culture of our campers, while also emphasizing the shared experience among adoptees born in African countries, the Caribbean, and African-Americans born in the U.S..
+We strive to highlight the distinct birth countries and culture of our campers, while also emphasizing the shared experience among adoptees born in African countries, the Caribbean, and Black children born in the U.S..
 It is that connection — with other families, a child’s cultural heritage, the greater community, and role models — that affirms a child’s self-worth and belonging.

 At African/Caribbean Heritage Camp, we work hard to represent each of the 12 to 15 countries and cultures our children come from.
 We are very fortunate to have supportive presenters, entertainers, and counselors from the diverse African/Caribbean community in Colorado and across the country, as well as counselors and presenters who are adoptees themselves.
 They are the racial mirrors our children need to see, learn from, and often develop lifelong relationships with.
 The rich and varied African/Caribbean culture is infused in all aspects of camp, for an authentic & fun experience!